 Please note: joint debts owed by the bankrupt will still be payable by the non-bankrupt co-borrower.

 AFSA has a debt comparison table that sets out what debts you will have to pay if you go bankrupt.

-If you go bankrupt while you have a family law case for property settlement, the family courts can deal with your bankruptcy.
+If you become bankrupt while you have a family law case for property settlement, the family courts can deal with your bankruptcy.
 Bankruptcy can be dealt with at the same time as property or spousal maintenance.
 It doesn’t matter if you’re bankrupt at the start or become bankrupt during the case.

-You should tell the court and everyone involved in your case if you’re bankrupt or in a personal insolvency agreement.
+You should tell the court, and everyone involved in your case if you’re bankrupt or in a personal insolvency agreement.
 You must also tell your bankruptcy trustee if you’re involved in any property or spousal maintenance cases.
 The cross-over of family law and bankruptcy law is complicated.
 Get legal advice.

 Bankruptcy usually lasts for 3 years and 1 day.
 This period can be extended to up to 8 years in some situations.
 You should get legal advice.